aishikmitra2020/ReactJS_Monster_Course/Thapa_Technical_ReactJS_v19/tut7_events/README.md

 *   **Descriptive Names:** Function names should be **descriptive and reflect what the function does**.
 Avoid vague names like `clickHandler` or `handleFormSubmit`.
 Be specific about the action being performed.

     * Example: Use `handleFormSubmit` instead of just `handleSubmit` if it's specifically for form submission.

+# Passing Event Handlers as Props in React.js
+Passing event handlers as props in React.js is a common pattern used to allow ***child components to communicate with parent components.*** This pattern is useful in various scenarios, including:

+1. **Form Handling**
+    *   Passing event handlers like onChange or onSubmit to form components allows child components to update form data and notify the parent component of changes.

+2. **User Interaction**
+    *   Event handlers like onClick can be passed to interactive elements (e.g., buttons, links) to trigger specific actions in the parent component, such as opening a modal or navigating to a different page.

+3. **State Management**
+    * Event handlers can be used to update state in the parent component, which can then be passed down to child components as props to reflect the updated status.

+4. **Callback Functions**
+    *   Event handlers can serve as callback functions to handle asynchronous operations or update state based on the result of an operation.

+# Event Propagation

+Event propagation refers to the process of how events propagate or travel through the DOM (Document Object Model) hierarchy.

+In JavaScript, there are 3 phases of event propagation:

+1. **Capturing phase:** The event starts from the root of the DOM and goes down to the target element.

+2. **Target phase:** The event reaches the target element where it occurs.

+3. **Bubbling phase:** The event starts from the target element and bubbles up to the root of the DOM. (opposite to Capturing phase)

+# Event Propagation in React.js

+*   In React.js, event propagation refers to the process by which events propagate or "bubble" up from the target element through its parent elements in the DOM hierarchy.
+React follows the same event propagation model as regular JavaScript DOM events.

+*   When an event occurs on an element in a React component, such as a button click, the event is first captured at the target element and then bubbles up through the parent elements, triggering any event handlers that have been defined along the way.
+This allows you to handle events at different levels of the component hierarchy.

+*   React provides a way to stop event propagation using the `stopPropagation()` method which can be called on the event object within an event handler.
+This prevents the event from bubbling up further in the DOM, ensuring that only the intended event handler is triggered.